Free 3-Tier Raised Garden Bed Plans: A Step-by-Step Guide

 Once your tiered garden bed is built, the real fun begins: deciding what to plant.
 The beauty of a tiered system is that it creates different microclimates.
 The top gets the most sun, the bottom stays the most moist, and the middle is a happy medium.
 This setup lets you grow a variety of plants with different needs all in one compact space.
 Thinking about your plant placement ahead of time will set you up for a successful and bountiful harvest.
 Let’s break down what grows best on each level.

-Top Tier: Sun-Loving Plants
+Top Tier: Best Plants for Full Sun

 The top tier is your garden’s sunniest spot, making it prime real estate for plants that love to bask in the light.
 Think of vegetables and herbs that need at least six hours of direct sun each day to really flourish.
 This is the perfect place for heat-loving crops like tomatoes, peppers, and eggplant.
 Herbs such as basil, rosemary, and thyme also do wonderfully up here.
 When you’re arranging your plants, consider their mature size to avoid overcrowding.
 Giving them enough space ensures they get the sunlight and air circulation they need to produce well all season long.

-Middle Tier: Partial Shade Plants
+Middle Tier: Perfect Plants for Partial Shade

 Your middle tier offers a bit of a break from the intense afternoon sun, making it ideal for plants that prefer partial shade.
 This level gets good morning light but is often shaded by the top tier as the day goes on.
 It’s a great spot for leafy greens like Swiss chard and kale, which can bolt or turn bitter in too much heat.
 Many herbs, including parsley, cilantro, and mint, also thrive in these conditions.
 Remember to group plants with similar watering needs together.
 For example, keep thirsty basil separate from drought-tolerant rosemary to make your watering routine simpler and more effective.

-Bottom Tier: Moisture-Loving Plants
+Bottom Tier: Great Plants for Moist Soil

 The bottom tier naturally stays the dampest, as water trickles down from the levels above.
 This makes it the perfect environment for plants that love consistent moisture.
 Salad greens like lettuce and spinach are excellent choices because their shallow roots can easily access the water, and the cooler conditions prevent them from bolting.
 Root vegetables like radishes and carrots can also do well here, provided the soil is deep enough.
 This tier’s shady, moist environment is a fantastic way to extend your growing season for cool-weather crops.

-Try Companion Planting
+Give Companion Planting a Try

 To get the most out of your tiered garden, try your hand at companion planting.
 This is the practice of growing certain plants together to benefit one another.
 For instance, planting marigolds can help deter pests from your tomatoes, while planting basil nearby is said to improve their flavor.
 Aromatic herbs like lavender and rosemary are not only useful in the kitchen but can also help repel unwanted insects from the entire garden bed.
 It’s a simple, natural way to create a healthier and more productive garden ecosystem.